THE BIRTH OF GRANDMASTERS OF FINE ART

 Forget Impressionism, Traditional Art, Realism Art.

 No point carrying painting, there is no more to say.

 It is a catastrophic opinion.
 Degrading artists of great talent who during their time on Earth transpose their emotions to canvas or paper.

-Watercolour painting has always received disdain by some Oil painters.
+Watercolour painting has always received disdain by some who prefer Oil painters.
 Why?
 There are terrific works in Watercolour.

 Turner was a brilliant Watercolourist

-Acrylic is being criticised by some Oil painters too.
+Acrylic is being criticised by some critics.
 Ask to David Hockney what he thinks of Acrylic!

 Now I will turn my attention to Realism Art and Hyperrealism Art, Photographic Art.

 I have heard critics say: "Might as well have a photo"